aaronrucker990/vpn-config-and-observ/README.md

 </p>
 <p>

-We now want to create our Windows 10, Virtual Machine.
+You now want to create our Windows 10, Virtual Machine.

 Note : If you create a Virtual Machine in Azure it will automatically create your Resouce Group, as long as you click new Resource Group when creating your virtual Machine.